dustinpfister/test_angular/README.md

 will give me what is at /ejs/demos/foo/js/main.js for a current demo named 'foo'

-## Features

-### Demos index separate from home

-Have a condition for just /demos and not just /demos/[demoname] placing the index for all demos there at /demos freeing up home for something else.

-### Better site Navigation

-When I was first starting out there where only two paths to navigate to /demos/[demoname] and / that acts as an index of the demos.
-Sense then I now have a /demos path that gives the index of demos, and a github link in a nav.ejs part file that makes up all pages on the site.

 ## Future Ideas For Features

 If my posts on angular do well, I will continue to support this project some of the ideas I have listed here I might not ever get to if people show little interest in my sites analytics.